mediachain/mediachain/rfc/mediachain-rfc-1.md

 ## Overview

-The Mediachain[1] is a decentralized system designed for tracking metadata related to Creative Works and Internet Media.
+Mediachain[1] is a decentralized system designed for tracking metadata related to Creative Works and Internet Media.
 It is being developed as an Open Source, Open Data system with decentralized stakeholders.